 For elementary education majors, with emphasis on modern curricula and methods of teaching mathematics in elementary schools.
-Examinations of texts, supplementary teaching materials and teaching devices.
+Examination of texts, supplementary teaching materials and teaching devices.
 Study of research findings.
-Offered in fall, spring.
+Offered periodically.
 Prereq: MATH 105, 60 s.h. and admission to Advanced Professional Studies (APS).